bingeli1212/nitrile-preview/doc/DOC-nitrile-diagram.md

 ## Setting up the 'offset'

+During a path construction, each path point is subject to an internal "offset".
+The "offset" is nothing but a number in horizontal and vertical direction.
-During a path construction, each path point can be given an additional "offset".
-This allows for the same path to be repeated over several command, where each command is to provide its own "offset", giving the illusion that the same path is to appear at several different locations.
+When either the numbers are not zero, all future points of this path will be added this additional distance in the x or y direction.
+This allows for the same path construction description to be repeated over a number of commands each time at a possibly different "location".
-For intance, the following three 'draw' command would have drawn the same path three times, each time starting at a different location.

     draw           (0,0)[h:2][v:2]
-    draw ^x:1 ^y:1 (0,0)[h:2][v:2]
     draw ^x:2 ^y:3 (0,0)[h:2][v:2]

-In the previous example, the second 'draw' command is said to have established an offset that is (1,1), shifting all points of the subsequent path points horizontally to the right by 1, and vertically upwards by 1.
-Similarly, the third 'draw' command would have shifted all path points by 2 and 3.
+In the previous example, the second 'draw' command is said to have established an offset that is (1,1), shifting all points of the subsequent path points horizontally to the right by 2, and vertically upwards by 3.

-An offset is established by adding one or more "directive".
-A directive is a special syntax that serves to supply additional information necessary to building a path.
+Following are directives for setting and moving offsets.

+- ^x:2
+- ^y:2
+- ^X:2
+- ^Y:2
 - ^left:2
 - ^right:2
 - ^up:2
 - ^down:2

-The 'left', 'right', 'up', and 'down' directives is each to shift the offset in the direction as instructed for a given number of grid distances.
-The value after the colon is expected to be a number that expresses the number of grid units.
-Note also that these operations are accumulative such that incurring two "up:1" equals a single "up:2".
-Using of negative numbers is also allowed.

 - ^at:a

-This directive is to set the current offset so that it coincides with the first point of a path named "a".
-The value after the colon is expected to be the name of an existing path, such as 'a', or 'a_1' for expressing the second point of path 'a'.

 - ^center
 - ^north
 - ^south